Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: Numerical simulations

 Let us provide evidence that this critical value of the mobility parameter, $\ve_c$, corresponds to the position of the percolation phase transition.
 In the vicinity of the percolation phase-transition many observables show critical behavior in the form of power laws.
 The most salient of those is given by the average size of a cluster, $s$.
 Below the transition, we have

 \beq \braket{s} \sim |p-p_c|^{-\eta}, \eeq with $\eta=43/18\approx 2.39$ for a square lattice \cite{Stauffer_2003}.
-Fig. \ref{fig:clustersize} shows the average cluster size of our effective networks as a function of the mobility parameter $\ve$, for different system sizes and populations.
-We can observe that, for all system sizes considered, the average size of the cluster diverges as we approach a critical value $\ve_c$, with an exponent which slightly differs from the value obtained in the square lattice, $\eta\approx 2.35$.
-This new value for the critical exponent $\eta$ seems to be robust under changes in the lattice size and the density.
+Figure \ref{fig:clustersize} shows the average cluster size of our effective networks as a function of the mobility parameter $\ve$, for different system sizes and populations.
+We can observe that, for all system sizes considered, the average size of the cluster diverges as we approach a critical value $\ve_c$, with an exponent which slightly differs from the value obtained in the square lattice, $\eta\approx 2.35$, which seems to be robust under changes in the lattice size and the density.